What Makes It Special

 Each can contribute $300,000 to super as a downsizer contribution.
 Total: $600,000 added to their retirement savings, despite being over 70 with no work test.

-??
-Age Pension Warning: Downsizer contributions count toward the Age Pension assets test.
-Our detailed article on the Downsizer Contribution Trap will be available in mid-January 2026.
+⚠️ Age Pension Warning: Downsizer contributions count toward the Age Pension assets test.
+See our detailed article: The Downsizer Contribution Trap, when it hurts more than it helps.

 Strategic Considerations